mscherer/ansible-role-httpd/README.md

 To enable the letsencypt support, just set `use_letsencrypt: True` with your role.
 It will take care of installing needed packages, and set the config for the HTTP challenge.

+It will use a automatically constructed email address based on domain name.
+If the server domain cannot receive email, please see the `mail_domain` variable to override it.

 ## FreeIPA / dogtag

 [FreeIPA](http://freeipa.org) come with [DogTag](http://pki.fedoraproject.org/wiki/PKI_Main_Page),